crossplane/crossplane/design/one-pager-default-resource-class.md

 ## Goals

 - Allow operators and administrators the opportunity to provide a well defined, sane default class of commonly used resources that developers commonly submit claims for within a team or organization
 - Minimize the burden of determining acceptable resource claims to submit for approval to an operations team.
-The ability to fall back on the underlying resource that has been deemed acceptable reduces uneccessary workflow stoppages and side channel communication
+The ability to fall back on the underlying resource that has been deemed acceptable reduces unnecessary workflow stoppages and side channel communication
-- Provide an *optional* feature that does not necessarily have to be implented within a team or organization
+- Provide an *optional* feature that does not necessarily have to be implemented within a team or organization

 ## Non-Goals